-A map depicting the locations of assets and operations of Ferrellgas Partners, L.P. (the "Partnership") in the United States.
-The map is coded to reflect the locations of the following: (1) retail markets; (ii) the headquarters; (iii) the Houston headquarters; (iv) a service center; (v) owned underground storage; and (vi) owned throughput terminals.
-The map also depicts LPG common carrier pipelines not owned by the Partnership and seaborne import terminals not owned by the Partnership.
+INSIDE FRONT COVER PAGE OF PROSPECTUS (FOLDOUT) A map depicting the locations of assets and operations of Ferrellgas Partners, L.P. (the "Partnership") in the United States.
+The map is coded to reflect the locations of the following: (1) retail markets; (ii) the headquarters; (iii) the North America headquarters; (iv) a service center; (v) owned underground storage; and (vi) owned throughput terminals.
+The map also depicts LPG common carrier pipelines not owned by the map also depicts LPG common carrier pipelines not owned by the Partnership and seaborne import terminals not owned by the

+Partnership.

-PAGE 9
+PAGE 7

 A chart depicting the organization and ownership of the Partnership and Ferrellgas, L.P. (the "Operating Partnership") after giving effect to the sale of the Common Units.
-The ownership interests as depicted are as follow: (1) Ferrell Companies, Inc. ("Ferrell") will own 1,000,000 Common Units, 16,593,721 Subordinated Units and Incentive Distribution Rights representing a 52.6% limited partner interest in the Partnership; Ferrellgas, Inc. ("Ferrellgas"), a wholly owned subsidiary of Ferrell, will own a 1% general partner interest in the Partnership and a 1.0101% general partner interest in the Operating Partnership; the Partnership will own a 98.9899% limited partner interest in the Operating Partnership; and the public unitholders will own 15,500,000 Common Units representing a 46.4% limited partner interest in the Partnership.
+The ownership interests as depicted are as follow: (1) Ferrell Companies, Inc. ("Ferrell") will own 1,000,000 Common Units, 14,546,625 Subordinated Units and Incentive Distribution Rights representing a 53.7% limited partner interest in the Partnership; Ferrellgas, Inc. ("Ferrellgas"), a wholly owned subsidiary of Ferrell, will own a 1% general partner interest in the Operating Partnership; the Partnership will own a 98.9899% limited partner interest in the Operating Partnership; and the public unitholders will own 13,100,000 Common Units representing a 45.3% limited partner interest in the Partnership.